-“Bibliotekarz Podlaski” is a peer-reviewed scientific journal participating in the “Support for scientific journals” program of the Ministry of Science and Higher Education.
-In 2019-2020 it received 20 points (out of 27,832 publications in the “List of scientific journals and peer-reviewed materials from international conferences with the assigned number of points”, published by the Ministry of Science and Higher Education).
+“Bibliotekarz Podlaski” is a peer-reviewed scientific journal, which, according to the latest Ministry of Education and Science list, received 40 points in 2021.
+In 2019-2020 journal participating in the “Support for scientific journals” program of the Ministry of Science and Higher Education.
+Currently, "Bibliotekarz Podlaski" participates in the program "Magazines" of the Ministry of Culture and National Heritage.

 The journal is published as part of the scientific activity of Książnica Podlaska.
 It was established on the basis of the popular scientific periodical published from 2000 to 2012: “Bibliotekarz Podlaski.
 Białystok – Łomża – Suwałki”.

 On this website (see tab: ISSUES), we share all volumes of "Bibliotekarz" as open access journals – from the moment the journal was transformed (i.e. from issue 26 [1/2013]) according to the standards set for scientific journals.

 Archival volumes are also available on the previous version of the journal’s website, at http://bibliotekarzpodlaski.ksiaznicapodlaska.pl (see tab: ISSUE ARCHIVE).

 All volumes of the original version are available on the platform of the Podlaska Digital Library at (http://pbc.biaman.pl/dlibra).

 In 2017, “Bibliotekarz Podlaski” changed its publication frequency, turning into a quarterly.